 Pharmacovigilance has become one of the most demanding aspects to both understand and comply with.
 There are many requirements and duties for companies to perform regarding the safety of their products to satisfy regulatory demands, and sanctions for non-compliance can be severe.

-This course will be relevant for anyone requiring an overview of pharmacovigilance or wishing to consolidate existing knowledge.
-It will be of relevance to those working in pharmacovigilance, as well as those who support or interact with pharmacovigilance eg medical information, regulatory affairs, clinical, sales & marketing, legal, commercial & quality.
+will also benefit those working in pharmacovigilance, as well as those who support or interact with pharmacovigilance from areas including medical information, regulatory affairs, clinical, sales and marketing, legal, commercial and quality.

-An Introduction to EU Pharmacovigilance
+An introduction to EU pharmacovigilance

-Documentation to be Supplied to Regulatory Authorities
+Documentation to be supplied to regulatory authorities

-Department Links in the Company to Pharmacovigilance
+Department links in the company to pharmacovigilance

-The Roles and Responsibilities of a Licence Holder
+The roles and responsibilities of a licence holder

-Standard Operating Procedures (SOPs) in Relation to Pharmacovigilance
+Standard operating procedures (SOPs) in relation to pharmacovigilance

 Graeme Ladds, Director of PharSafer, has over 30 years’ experience working in the pharmaceutical industry.
 Having started his career at Ashbourne Pharmaceuticals in 1989 as Head of Drug Safety & Medical Information, he went on to become Head of Global Pharmacovigilance at Shire Pharmaceuticals.
 He then set up his consultancy and specialist CRO company, PharSafer Associates Ltd, where he has been involved in establishing pharmacovigilance in companies, performing audits across Europe and the USA, SOP writing, acting as QP for companies, and helping with regulatory inspections.